 - What is in hydraulic fluid that makes it superior to water for the types of tasks it does?
 (Hydraulic fluid is used in hydraulic breaks or in systems that move heavy things.)

-Moderate Project: Lowering the Freezing Point of Water
+Moderate Project: Lowering the Freezing Point of Water (Ice Cream Chemistry)

 You have probably already seen the freezing point of water lowered before.
 If you've ever seen trucks put out salt before a big, winter storm, you've seen chemistry in action.
 Salt lowers the freezing point of water, thereby making the temperature at which it freezes higher and, of course, roads much safer.

 In this project, you'll calculate the molality and test the freezing point of three beakers of salt/water solution and three beakers of sucrose/water solution.
 Then, you'll figure out the freezing point depression - or how the solution is affected by its solute.